Medical Reviewer: Job Description, Duties and Requirements

 Medical reviewers require a small amount of formal education.
 Learn about the education, job duties and optional certification to see if this is the right career for you.

-Medical reviewers perform audits on all medical records contained in a health care facility.
-Also known as medical auditors, they review the data to ensure the accuracy of the record as well as assess the quality of patient care.
-Medical reviewers must complete at least a two-year associate's degree through a technical school or community college.
+Medical reviewers perform audits on all medical records contained in health care facilities.
+Also known as medical auditors, they review data to ensure the accuracy of the record as well as assess the quality of patient care.
+Medical reviewers must complete at least a associate's degree through a technical school or community college.
 These professionals may also wish to obtain a Certified Professional Medical Auditor credential.

 |Required Education||Associate's degree in health information or related field|